Skip to content

 ->minuteStep(15) // 15-minute increments

-->twelveHour(); // 12h clock with an AM/PM column
+->twelveHour() // 12h clock with an AM/PM column

 MethodApplies toDescription